Borderlands 4 Review – Amazing Gameplay, Terrible Optimization

 Borderlands 4’s Biggest Problem

-Now we get to the elephant in the room.
-As much as Borderlands 4 excels at gameplay, its performance is a mess for many players.
+Now here is the elephant the flaw in the system.
+While Borderlands 4 shines in gameplay, its performance is a disaster for several players.

 Unreal Engine 5 Issues

-Many fans blame Unreal Engine 5, which has been notoriously difficult for AAA developers to optimize.
+Some fans point the finger at Unreal Engine 5, which has been a notorious challenge for AAA developers to optimize.
 Players are experiencing:

 - Stuttering and hitching during traversal